cbuttner/JuliaCpp/README.md

 ## Building tests

-If your Julia root directory is not in `/usr` (e.g. because you compile from git), you need to tell CMake where to find the headers and libraries by setting the `julia-root-dir` variable to the correct path:
+If your Julia root directory is not in `/usr` (e.g. because you compile from git), you need to tell CMake where to find the directory by setting the `JULIA_ROOT_DIR` variable to the correct path:

 ```
 mkdir build && cd build
-cmake .. -Djulia-root-dir=/path/to/julia.git/julia-COMMIT
+cmake .. -DJULIA_ROOT_DIR=/path/to/julia.git/julia-COMMIT
 ```

 or wherever Julia has placed its built `usr` directory.